rtanglao/resume/README.md

 - Vancouver, BC
 - November 2012 - January 2016

-Gathered insights, coordinated the awesome volunteers, user documentation and the support forum for the fantastic Firefox for Android and Firefof for iOS user support community on support.mozilla.org (SUMO).
+Gathered feedback, coordinated the awesome volunteers, user documentation and the support forum for the fantastic Firefox for Android and Firefof for iOS user support community on support.mozilla.org (SUMO).

 ### Mozilla Thunderbird Technical Support Lead, Mozilla Messaging